Read This First

 Prompt 2: Discuss in depth the entities sitting on the border between life and non-life and the debates on the relevant categorizing criteria.

-The section turns on Entities on the Border Between Life and Non-Life, Viroids, and Prions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Entities on the Border Between Life and Non-Life, Viroids, and Prions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Entities on the Border Between Life and Non-Life distinct from Viroids.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Entities on the Border Between Life and Non-Life distinct from Viroids.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Viruses challenge the definition of life because they cannot carry out metabolic processes or reproduce independently.
 Some scientists argue that because they can evolve and adapt, they should be considered a form of life.
 Others contend that their reliance on host cells disqualifies them from being classified as living organisms.